DAM Use Cases

 A Real-World Solution

-The Pancreatic Cancer Action Network is a non-profit who aims to significantly increase funding and eventually find a cure for pancreatic cancer.
+The Pancreatic Cancer Action Network is a non-profit that aims to significantly increase funding and eventually find a cure for pancreatic cancer.
 Their primary pain was similar to Canadian Blood Services, but the manifestation was a little different.
 While they had never formally adopted a digital asset management system, they had been creating an ad hoc solution on their own system since they came together as a formal organization in 1999.
-The Pancreatic Cancer Action Network stored all of their visual materials on a diverse set of corporate servers and personal hard drives located across multiple locations.
+The Pancreatic Cancer Action Network stored all of its visual materials on a diverse set of corporate servers and personal hard drives located across multiple locations.
 The problem arose because their community outreach and fundraising events across the country had grown significantly since the late 90s, yet their system for accessing and using visual materials had not changed.
 No one had a clear understanding of what images and videos the organization actually had, and even if they did know, they had no way to access them without a request and search process.
 Multiple times, outdated materials were sent out live because there was no central collection of images and no process to manage that lack of centralization.
 Once they adopted a DAM, volunteers and staff had access to all the organization’s assets when they needed them, no matter their location.
 Essentially, this tool has allowed them to streamline their photo, video and other digital asset sharing process both internally and externally.

 4. Unknown Assets